 Again, I chose to weave with a single weft color – a light yellow-green this time – and my pale gray border yarn.
 This means that the different appearance of each block is entirely due to the pattern of interlacement, and it is fascinating to see just how much diversity there is!

 Once you have worked your way through the threading sequences, you can start to experiment with other lift combinations.
 You might choose to try 1/3 or 3/1 twills, or a combination of the two.
 I particularly like mixing twill and plain weave lifts, so that is what I did for a further four pattern blocks (see the full draft for more details).
 One of my favorites is a cord weave: on a straight draw it produces a fine warp-faced stripe, but mixed with the advancing twill threading the effect is so exaggerated that it looks more like the lacing on a corset.

 The bottom row of blocks is woven with a cord weave treadling.
 The lift sequence is 1 & 3, 1 & 4, 2 & 4, 1 & 4.

 My cotton twill sampler is just the right weight and size for a table display.
 Woven in wool, it would make a fabulous pillow cover – or perhaps a whole set of pillows, if you get carried away by the possibilities!

-Explore Bluprint’s growing selection of online weaving classes, including our newest class Pickup Stick & Finger Control Techniques, where you’ll learn 50+ textures to enliven your rigid heddle weaving!
+Explore Craftsy’s growing selection of online weaving classes, including our newest class Pickup Stick & Finger Control Techniques, where you’ll learn 50+ textures to enliven your rigid heddle weaving!